alielbashir/intro-github-actions/workshop/README.md

 ## Quiz or Code Challenge

-Link to quiz or challenge on Learn

 ## Next steps

-*links to Microsoft Learn to further learning progress, and/or a path to certifications*

 [AZ-400: Implement CI with Azure Pipelines and GitHub Actions](https://docs.microsoft.com/en-us/learn/paths/az-400-implement-ci-azure-pipelines-github-actions/)

 [Build and deploy applications to Azure by using GitHub Actions](https://docs.microsoft.com/en-us/learn/modules/github-actions-cd/)

 ## Practice

-*suggest, or add as an addendum, a way to extend students knowledge of the topic by creating a new app or demo that builds on the original workshop materials.*

 Now that you know how to build a CI workflow for Python, you can apply this knowledge to create a CI workflow for projects with any other language.
 Can you set up a CI workflow for past projects?
 Can you modify this workflow to run on different branches?